dimitriaguera/playlist-app/docs/rasp_install.md

 nano /etc/elasticsearch/jvm.options
 ```

-For raspberry 1  if you habve this line comment it :
+For raspberry 1  if you have this line comment it :
 ```
 # force the server VM
 # -server